tugapse/shader-playground/README.md

   </a>
 </p>

-**Omega Editor** is a comprehensive, web-based 2D/3D Game Engine and Editor.
-Built with Angular and WebGL, it provides a highly structured environment for real-time scene manipulation, entity management, and dynamic rendering.
+**Omega Editor** is a web-based 2D/3D Game Engine and Editor built with Angular and WebGL.

-This project began as a dedicated space to apply and consolidate years of full-stack architectural learning, rendering math, and engine design into a unified, professional-grade toolset.
+This is an ongoing personal project rather than a commercial product.
+I built it as a practical sandbox to apply and consolidate years of learning in Angular architecture, game systems design, and low-level engine development.
+While it is very much a work in progress, it already features a robust rendering pipeline supporting custom shaders, complex materials, dynamic lighting, and shadows.
+Beyond rendering, the editor provides deep visibility into the engine's state, allowing for live inspection of entities, components, and underlying engine code directly through the UI.

 ## 🌌 The Omega Ecosystem

 Omega is designed with a strict separation of concerns, split across three primary pillars:

-1. **Omega Editor (This Repository):** The complex Angular-driven user interface, inspector panels, and scene management tools.
+1. **Omega Editor (This Repository):** The Angular-driven user interface, inspector panels, and scene management tools.
 2. **Omega Engine:** The core WebGL rendering and ECS logic.
 It is consumed by the editor as an npm package ([`omega-game-engine`](https://www.npmjs.com/package/omega-game-engine)).
 3. **Omega API:** The backend service required for advanced local operations.
 Available at [`tugapse/omega-api`](https://github.com/tugapse/omega-api).

 ## ✨ Key Features

-* **Entity-Component-System (ECS):** Granular control over entities through a modular behavior system (e.g., `SunBehaviour`).
+* **Entity-Component-System (ECS) & Live Inspection:** Granular control over entities through a modular behavior system.
+The editor interface allows for real-time inspection and modification of entities, attached components, and raw engine code.
+* **Advanced WebGL Rendering:** Full support for custom shaders, complex material properties, dynamic lighting (ambient, directional, spot), and real-time shadow mapping.
+* **Custom User Logic & Scripting:** The engine is fully capable of handling and executing user-created code.
+The advanced day/night cycle pipeline shown in the screenshots (with configurable moon phases and shadow transitions) is just one example of a custom behavior running live in the engine.
 * **Professional Editor Tooling:**
   * Interactive 3D transform gizmos (Translation, Rotation, Scaling).
   * Real-time performance profiling (FPS, Update, Render, and Idle ms tracking).
+  * Integrated asset and project management.
   * UI theming support (e.g., "Autumn Rust" and "Default").

 ---